campbio/celda/README.md

 ```
 brew install libgit2
 ```
-**NOTE** If you are trying to install celda using Rstudio and get this error: "could not find tools necessary to compile a package", you can try this:
+**NOTE** If you are trying to install **celda** using Rstudio and get this error: `could not find tools necessary to compile a package`, you can try this:
 ```
 options(buildtools.check = function(action) TRUE)
 ```

 ## Examples and vignettes

-Uncompiled vignettes are available in the package.
+The vignette in HTML format is available on Bioconductor [here](http://bioconductor.org/packages/release/bioc/vignettes/celda/inst/doc/celda-analysis.html).

-Examples of doing single-cell RNA-seq data analysis using celda and DecontX is available in files vignettes/celda-analysis.Rmd and vignettes/DecontX-analysis.Rmd.
+Example vignette of doing single-cell RNA-seq data decontamination using DecontX is available [here](http://bioconductor.org/packages/release/bioc/vignettes/celda/inst/doc/DecontX-analysis.html).

 ## For developers
 Check out our [Wiki](https://github.com/campbio/celda/wiki) for [coding style guide](https://github.com/campbio/celda/wiki/Celda-Development-Coding-Style-Guide) if you want to contribute!